Client Selection Algorithms for Privacy-Preserving Spatial Analytics

 readiness = self._crypto_readiness_score(node)

-# Deterministic tie-breaking via node_id hash
+# Deterministic tie-break via node_id hash keeps selection reproducible

 tiebreaker = int(hashlib.sha256(node.node_id.encode()).hexdigest(), 16) % 1000